 'All treatment should be in the patient's best interest and in line with current accepted practice and teaching, as would be supported by a responsible body of dental opinion.'

-This guidance was correct at publication 29/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 29/06/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.